 As we start to fashion these various support system we do well to remember that the main reasons that people choose one form of transport over another is the relative advantages offered in terms of convenience, cost and conviviality.
 Safety and reliability are also right there at the top of the list.

-Here is our working mindmap in which we illustrate the various main values that users have in mind for equitable transport.
-(S0mething wrong or missing here let us know and we’ll do the necessary.)
+Here is our rough mindmap in which we illustrate the various main values that users have in mind for equitable transport.

 Equitable Transport: User Perspectives and Desires

 We often speak of a “bouquet” of mobility services, by which is meant that the “better than car” transport system is not a single mover, not even a multibillion-dollar Metro, but rather a strategic combination of multiple and varied mobility options which link and overlap to provide high-quality and affordable transportation service for all.